-After the death of the peacemaker Powhatan in 1618, war seemed inevitable, according to Kupperman.
-With the colony growing, and the English settlers using more land and making more aggressive attempts to convert the Powhatan to Christianity, the stage was set for a showdown.
+After the death of the peacemaker Chief Powhatan in April 1618, war seemed inevitable, Kupperman wrote.
+With the English colony growing, and the settlers using more land and making more aggressive attempts to convert Powhatan people to Christianity the stage was set for a showdown.

-Opechancanough, Powhatan's successor, felt threatened by the growing English presence, now consisting of more than 1,000 people in several plantations.
+Opechancanough, Chief Powhatan's successor, felt threatened by the growing English presence, which by that time consisted of more than 1,000 people on several plantations.
 In 1622, he launched a surprise attack in an attempt to wipe out the colony.

-The company claimed the attack killed 347 people, Kupperman wrote, although the actual death toll was likely higher.
+The Virginia Company claimed the attack killed 347 people, Kupperman wrote, although the actual death toll was likely higher.
 The English were forced to abandon some plantations and cluster closer together.

-Although the attack succeeded in killing many English, it failed in its aim of dislodging their presence.
-More settlers, spurred by poor economic conditions in England, arrived to work on the plantations, hoping, in time, to obtain land of their own.
-The attack gave the English the excuse they needed to wage war against Opechancanough's people, sparing only the children so that they could be converted to Christianity and forced to work on the English plantations, according to Kupperman.
+Although the attack succeeded in killing many English, it failed in its aim of pushing them out of the region.
+More settlers arrived to work on the plantations, and the attack gave the English an excuse to wage war against Opechancanough's people, sparing only the children so that they could be converted to Christianity and forced to work on the English plantations, according to Kupperman.

-This war was a take-no-prisoners' affair, Kupperman wrote.
-"In [May] 1623 they invited Indian leaders to a peace parley where they served poisoned wine and then fired on the disabled Indians."
+This war was a take-no-prisoners affair, Kupperman wrote.
+"In [May] 1623 they [the colonists] invited Indian leaders to a peace parley where they served poisoned wine and then fired on the disabled Indians."

 As the Virginia colony grew, Jamestown developed into a thriving port town.
-Thousands of colonists either passed through to start tobacco plantations farther inland, or they settled in Jamestown, which expanded to a suburb of sorts called New Towne, situated east of the original fort.
+Thousands of colonists either passed through to start tobacco plantations farther inland, or settled in Jamestown, which expanded by developing a suburb of sorts called New Towne, situated east of the original fort.

-Representative government took hold in the 1620s, and legislative business called for inns and taverns.
-The tobacco trade required warehouses and piers along the shore.
+Representative government took hold in the 1620s, and inns and taverns were soon established.
+The tobacco trade, meanwhile, required warehouses and piers along the shore.
 Jamestown's well-to-do residents built English-style cottages and houses along New Towne's main road.

-In time, with new settlers flowing in, the English would gain control of the Chesapeake Bay area and launch new colonies (including Plymouth in 1620) along the Eastern Seaboard of the future United States.
-In May 1624, the Virginia Company was formally dissolved and Jamestown became a crown colony with a governor appointed by the king.
+With new settlers flowing in, the English gained control of the Chesapeake Bay area and launched new colonies (including Plymouth in 1620) along the Eastern Seaboard of the future United States.
+In May 1624, the Virginia Company was formally dissolved, and Jamestown became a crown colony with a governor appointed by the king.

 Rediscovery of the original fort